Onshore Seismic and Magnetotelluric project

 L205 Canning Coastal Seismic Survey

 In May-June 2014 Geoscience Australia in collaboration with the Geological Survey of Western Australia acquired 705 km of deep crustal seismic and gravity data along two lines 14GA-CC1 (562km) and 14GA-CC2 (143km) between Port Hedland and Derby, WA.
 The main objectives of the project were to image the crustal architecture of the geology underlying the Canning Basin and its relationship to the boundaries between the crystalline hard rock areas of the North (Kimberley) and West Australian (Pilbara) cratons; establish the subsurface extent of the Canning Basin and the extent and nature of its sub-basins and troughs.
 The project was funded by Western Australian State Government's Royalties for Regions Exploration Incentive Scheme.
 Data were processed by a contractor on behalf of GA and GSWA.
-The data set with selected SEGY stack and migrated data will be available early 2016.
-Raw SEGD data and a full processed data set including Pre-Stack Time Migration (PSTM), Pre-Stack Depth Migration (PSDM), Post-Stack Migration, Angle Stacks and CDP gathers in SEGY format are available on request from firstname.lastname@example.org
+Selected data and images are available for download, raw SEGD data and a full processed data set including Pre-Stack Time Migration (PSTM), Pre-Stack Depth Migration (PSDM), Post-Stack Migration, Angle Stacks and CDP gathers in SEGY format are available on request from firstname.lastname@example.org

 L204 Southeastern Mt Isa Seismic Survey